Note

 We see that this QComponent consists of two large metallic pads with a thin strip of metal connecting them, corresponding to a Josephson Junction.
 The transmon qubit is centered at the origin by default.
 In the GUI, we can see that the ID assigned to our QComponent is “1” and that the QComponent class is “Transmon Pocket.”

-Note that since we didn’t give the Qcomponent an explicit name, one was assigned automatically (“Pocket_1”) which we can also see in the GUI.
-Taking a look at the actual qcomponent python script, we see that there is a “short name” defined in the qcomponent metadata (short_name = “Pocket” in the dictionary), which is where this name comes from.
+Note that since we didn’t give the QComponent an explicit name, one was assigned automatically (“Pocket_1”) which we can also see in the GUI.
+Taking a look at the actual QComponent python script, we see that there is a “short name” defined in the QComponent metadata (short_name = “Pocket” in the dictionary), which is where this name comes from.

-It is easy to give a specific name to a Qcomponent object.
+It is easy to give a specific name to a QComponent object.
 We can delete the QComponent “Pocket_1” by just clicking the “Delete all” button in the Qiskit Metal GUI.
 Alternatively, this can done by executing the following command, which deletes all components in the design (more on deleting later in this tutorial):

 [6]: